Did Zero Waste Daniel Predict The Death Of Fashion As We Know It?

 Like many aspiring fashion designers, Daniel Silverstein found inspiration for what would become his life’s work in the classroom.
-During his senior year at FIT, Silverstein was asked to design a pair of sustainable jeans.
+During his senior year at the Fashion Institute of Technology in New York, Silverstein was asked to design a pair of sustainable jeans.
 “Everyone said, you know, ‘I'm going to use organic cotton,’ or ‘I'm going to use natural dye,’” he recalls.
 Silverstein took a harder stance: “If I'm handed a piece of denim, I should use every piece of that denim on that pair of jeans and not waste anything.”
 The idea for Zero Waste Daniel was born.

 Advertisement